bikashtudu/handwritten-digit-recognisation/README.md

 Visible Layer (784 Inputs) >> Hidden Layer (784 Neurons) >> Output Layer (10 Outputs).

 We can increase or reduce number of hidden layers with different activation such as Relu, Sigmoid and Softmax.
-We have used model.fit() python liberary to train the data and model.evaluate() for the evalution.
+We have used model.fit() python library to train the data and model.evaluate() for the evaluation.

 ## Conclusion:-
 We have tired all the combination of activation function and we found that our accuracy is around 98% and Relu-Softmax combination  has given the min error rate.